Saurav Vishnu

 Saurav Vishnu is an Indian director and producer, known for his works on films like Tailing Pond and Guilty Not Guilty.
 Tailing pond qualified for consideration for the 93rd Academy Awards in the Documentary – Short category.

 Early life

 Saurav Vishnu was born in Jharkhand, India, and moved from Jamshedpur, India to New York City in 2003.
 A graduate of engineering, Saurav Vishnu pursued an MBA in finance and risk management at St. John's University.
+A graduate of engineering from NIT Jamshedpur.

 Career

+Political career

+Saurav Vishnu is also a politician.
+He was a candidate for a member of parliament in May 2025 from East Singhbhum.
+Jamshedpur constituency.
+Later, he also contested as a member of the legislative assembly in November 2025 from Jamshedpur East.
+Saurav Vishnu was named Jharkhand's first billionaire candidate, with an approximate worth of over 100 crore rupees, in comparison to all the nomination paper filed by each candidates, in Jharkhand legislative assembly elections.
+He was Independent candidate in both elections.
+His campaign was focused on education, health, and employment issues.